vamandeshmukh/com-cg-spring-mvc-demo-aug3/README.md

 # Steps

-Clone or download the project
+Clone or download the project.

-Maven Update project
+Maven Update project.

 Download and extract Apache tomcat.

 Add tomcat as server.

 If required, change the port number.

 Add the "Maven Dependency" in the Deployment Assembly